OscarMichelH/Ruby-Practices---Read-File-and-Web-Scraping/README.md

-Ruby Practices - Read File and Web Scraping
+###Reading and parsing some CSV files and join specific info in other CSV file

+###Web Scraping Example